par5ul1/typaoke/README.md

 <script src="src/typaoke.min.js" defer></script>
 ```

-If this gains *some* traction, I will probably host it on npm and some cdn aggregator out there but for now you can just use the [raw GitHub link]().
+If this gains *some* traction, I will probably host it on npm and some cdn aggregator out there but for now you can just use the [raw GitHub link](https://raw.githubusercontent.com/par5ul1/typaoke/master/src/typaoke.min.js) or download the source in your own project.

 ## Usage